crsl4/mindful-programming/lecture.md

 #
 # no changes added to commit (use "git add" and/or "git commit -a")
 ```
-So this shows only index.html is unmerged and needs to be resolved.
+The file `index.html` needs to be resolved.
 We can then open the file to see what lines are in conflict.
 ```
 <<<<<<< HEAD:index.html
 <div id="footer">contact : email.support@github.com</div>